Workplace COVID-19 weekly wrap-up on 3 April 202003 April 2020

 This throws up some obvious questions for employers about what leave, if any, employees who have to care for their children are able to access.

-Our colleagues Felicity Edwards, Sam Jackson and Sapphire Parsons explore these issues further in this article.
+Our colleagues Felicity Edwards and Sam Jackson explore these issues further in this article.